 While the boys would speak more about the cheetah hunting, I agreed with the other girl of our group that the lion cubs playing were our highlight of the trip from an animal point of view.

 It was special to explore Serengeti which had been on my bucket list for a little while.
-But from a landscape and atmosphere perspective, if I have to pick only one highlight, I would choose the Lake Manyara.
+But from a landscape and atmosphere perspective, if I have to pick only one highlight, I would choose Lake Manyara.
 It is a beautiful and calm place with many different species of animals meeting there for refreshment.
 I enjoy the time we spent there, watching all these animals evolving together in such a peaceful atmosphere.

 Our visit to the Maasai village didn’t meet our expectations.

 It was not planned and a last-minute request from the group.
 I usually research activities of this type to ensure they are done in an ethical way, but it wasn’t possible on the go.
-But as my group insisted for doing it despite my objections, I had to go with the flow.
+But as my group insisted on doing it despite my objections, I had to go with the flow.

 After the famous Maasai jumping dance – which was quite impressive – we got separated into couples to join a Maasai man into his small traditional house.
 He was there to answer all our questions without taboo, even for the uncomfortable topics where our western culture opposes theirs – especially regarding women.
 It felt unreal to be in the middle of nowhere, in a remote Maasai village, listening to this man’s talking about his lifestyle that’s so different from anything I had experienced before.
 This learning opportunity was the only positive thing about the visit.